 4-6 garlic cloves

-¼ cup dried large red chilis (about 8 of the 3-in. variety) – soaked, de-seeded and chopped
+¼ cup dried large red chilis (I use about 4 big guajillo chiles) – soaked, de-seeded and chopped

 1 stalk lemongrass – sliced diagonally from bulb until no longer purple